fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `preferedVideoSizes`

-* Contains information of how many videos in different quality (high, medium, small) the peer would like to receive.
+* Contains information of how many videos in different quality (high, medium, small) the client would like to receive.
   `allSameSize` flag which indicates that all videos should be in the same quality.

   ```json